mb-BCA/NetDynFlow/README.md

 	$ pip --help

-pyGAlib is still not registered in PyPI (the Python Packages Index) and installation follows directly from GitHub.
+NetDynFlow is still not registered in PyPI (the Python Packages Index) and installation follows directly from GitHub.
 However, pip will automatically take care of the  dependencies (see the *requirements.txt* file).
 There are two alternative manners to install: the easy and the lazy.

-**- The easy installation**: Visit the GitHub repository of pyGAlib [https://github.com/gorkazl/NetDynFlow/](https://github.com/gorkazl/NetDynFlow/) and click on the "Clone or download" button at the right hand side (the green button).
+**- The easy installation**: Visit the GitHub repository [https://github.com/gorkazl/NetDynFlow/](https://github.com/gorkazl/NetDynFlow/) and click on the "Clone or download" button at the right hand side (the green button).
 Select "Download ZIP".
 Unzip the file, open a terminal and move to the folder, e.g.,

 	$ cd ~/Downloads/NetDynFlow-master/